 Sivaraju Subbalakshmi (b.
 17 September 1925) was married at the age of twelve to another famous Telugu writer, Buchibabu [pseud.]
-(1916-1967), who was twenty-on at the time.
+(1916-1967), 21 at the time.
 She hails from Rajahmundry, a town known for its rich literary heritage.
-She is the second of three daughters and three brothers to her parents.
-She adopted her brother’s son, also named after her husband Venkata Subba Rao.
+She was the second of three daughters and three brothers to her parents.
+She adopted her brother’s son, who named after her husband, Venkata Subba Rao.

 In 2006, I talked with her over the phone for the first time.
 She was in Bangalore and I was in Hyderabad.
 In September 2009, however I happened to go to Bangalore and so took the opportunity to meet her.